 Pepys lived in Seething Lane, where he wrote most of his famous diary.
 It provides the best record known of life in 17th century London.

 The Tower of London is the most popular tourist attraction in London and one of the greatest examples of Norman architecture anywhere in the world.
-It is steeped in both history and scandal.

 It was begun by William I around 1066 and built deliberately just outside the City boundary to warn potential troublemakers.
 It was then extended by a number of monarchs until Edward I, and has been a palace, prison, menagerie, place of execution and stronghold for the crown jewels.